 Simple English definitions for legal terms

-Read a random definition: shield law
+Read a random definition: objective theory of contract

 Term: LEGEM HABERE